magicleap/developer-portal-docs/docs/guides/remote-render/unreal-engine-5.md

 ![Content Browser New Material](/img/unreal-5/alpha-channel/content-browser-new-material.png)

-The newly-created material must first be setup as a post-processing material with alpha support.
+The newly-created material must first be set up as a post-processing material with alpha support.

 In the **Content Browser**, open the **Material Editor** by right-clicking on the material and selecting **Edit**.